 - 1.1.
-This policy, The PGS Anti-Malpractice and Whistleblowing (Exams) Policy, has a specific focus on public examinations and is a requirement of the Joint Council for Qualifications (JCQ).
-It is additional to The PGS Whistleblowing Policy and should be read in conjunction with it - 1.2.
-This policy gives information in relation to avoiding malpractice, escalating concerns relating to malpractice and reporting malpractice, both internally and to the relevant examination board - 1.3.
-Whistleblowing at The Portsmouth Grammar School (the School) is encouraged, not penalised, and staff are made aware that they have a duty to report any concerns they have about the conduct of examinations and assessments and other concerns more generally. - 1.4.
-The Head of Centre and the Governing Body at the School aim to create and maintain an approach to examinations that reflects an ethical culture, and which encourages staff and pupils to be aware of and report practices that could compromise the integrity and security of examinations and assessments. - 1.5.
-In compliance with section 5.11 of the JCQ's General Regulations for Approved Centres, the School will: - 1.5.1 take all reasonable steps to prevent the occurrence of any malpractice (which includes maladministration) before, during and after assessments have taken place - 1.5.2 inform the awarding body immediately of any alleged, suspected or actual incidents of malpractice or maladministration, involving a candidate or a member of staff, by completing the appropriate documentation - 1.5.3 as required by an awarding body, gather evidence of any instances of alleged or suspected malpractice (which includes maladministration) in accordance with the JCQ document Suspected Malpractice: Policies and Procedures2 and provide such information and advice as the awarding body may reasonably require - 1.6.
-This policy requirement was added within General Regulations for Approved Centres in response to the recommendations within the report of the Independent Commission on Examination Malpractice3. - 1.7.
+This policy, The PGS Reporting Malpractice and Whistleblowing (Exams) Policy, has a specific focus on public examinations and is a requirement of the Joint Council for Qualifications (JCQ).
+It is additional to The PGS Whistleblowing Policy and should be read in conjunction with it. - 1.2.
+Whistleblowing at The Portsmouth Grammar School (the School) is encouraged, not penalised, and staff are made aware that they have a duty to report any concerns they have about the conduct of examinations and assessments and other concerns more generally. - 1.3.
+The Head of Centre and the Governing Body at the School aim to create and maintain an approach to examinations that reflects an ethical culture, and which encourages staff and pupils to be aware of and report practices that could compromise the integrity and security of examinations and assessments. - 1.4.
+In compliance with section 5.11 of the JCQ's General Regulations for Approved Centres, the School will: - 1.4.1 take all reasonable steps to prevent the occurrence of any malpractice (which includes maladministration) before, during and after assessments have taken place - 1.4.2 inform the awarding body immediately of any alleged, suspected or actual incidents of malpractice or maladministration, involving a candidate or a member of staff, by completing the appropriate documentation - 1.4.3 as required by an awarding body, gather evidence of any instances of alleged or suspected malpractice (which includes maladministration) in accordance with the JCQ document Suspected Malpractice: Policies and Procedures and provide such information and advice as the awarding body may reasonably require - 1.5.
+This policy requirement was added within General Regulations for Approved Centres in response to the recommendations within the report of the Independent Commission on Examination Malpractice. - 1.6.
 This policy has been produced and reviewed by the Deputy Head Academic & Staff Welfare (DHA) who is also a member of the Senior Management Team and responsible for handling any cases of whistleblowing.
 The DHA is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.
-Details of the DHA and other key personnel involved in the formulation and administration of this policy can be found in paragraph 3. - 1.8.
-This policy also sets out the principles which allow members of centre staff and pupils to feel confident in escalating and/or reporting instances of actual, alleged or suspected malpractice to relevant members of the Senior Management Team and/or Governors and/or the relevant examination board.
+Details of the DHA and other key personnel involved in the formulation and administration of this policy can be found in paragraph 3. - 1.7.
+This policy also sets out the principles which allow members of centre staff and pupils to feel confident in reporting instances of actual, alleged or suspected malpractice to relevant members of the Senior Management Team.